tundachef/pumpswap-sdk/README.md

 # To Get Start
 1. `npm i`

-2. Paste your private key and Helius RPC key.
+2. Paste your private key and Helius RPC key in .env.copy

+3. rename it to .env

 # Usage